MozarellaMan/rust-lsp-proxy/README.md

   - Currently only the [Eclipse Java Language Server](https://github.com/eclipse/eclipse.jdt.ls) is officially supported
     - At *least* Java 11 to run the server
     - You could build it yourself, or download the *latest* (at least 0.60, but old may work) binary from their [releases](https://download.eclipse.org/jdtls/snapshots/?d) (**recommended**)
-- a Language Server Proxy binary (you can find latest releases on this repo)
+- a Language Server Proxy binary (you can find latest [releases here](https://github.com/MozarellaMan/rust-lsp-proxy/releases))
+  - recommended instead of building as it's quicker
+  - (*recommended*) extract and run .exe in a terminal OR add unzipped folder to PATH
+  - Linux and Windows binaries available, for Mac you will need to build it yourself for now.
+(Instructions below)

 #### Program Instructions